 I tend to shy away from applying superlatives to my objects of geeky affection.
-While there are a few beloved constants — The Clash, Captain Marvel Adventures, WKRP in Cincinatti — the “favorites” tag is an ephemeral thing applied to an ever cycling collection of things which have presently caught my attention.
+While there are a few beloved constants — The Clash, erectile Captain Marvel Adventures, diagnosis WKRP in Cincinatti — the “favorites” tag is an ephemeral thing applied to an ever cycling collection of things which have presently caught my attention.
 As my focus shifts, so does my roster of favorites, with some darlings getting shelved for eventual rediscovery and others getting permanently kicked to the curb.

 It’s rare artifact which manages to retain a perennial place in my heart, and there are no hard and fast critera for determining what makes that cut.
 Finding fault, humorous or otherwise, is easy.
 Explaining that certain quality or qualities from which transcendant affection springs is a much trickier business.
 Every objective reason provided will be invariably offset by a host of subjective and deeply personal intangible which defy clinical analysis.

 I guess what I’m getting at here is that I can definitively state that issues #211 through #254 of The Avengers is my favorite funnybook run ever, but the “how” and “why” behind that assertion isn’t easy to pin down and cut to the core of what I want from a superhero comic.

 While the Avengers wasn’t breaking new ground or setting fandom a’twitter like other, higher profile fruits of Marvel’s 1980s renaissance, it managed to be a consistently entertaining read which maintained a note-perfect blend of soap operatic melodrama and serialized action-adventure tropes with a keen eye for the correct use of shared universe continuity.